skrub-data/skrub/doc/index.rst

 About
 =====

-dirty_cat is currently a repository for ideas coming out of a research
-project: there is still little known about the problems of dirty categories.
-Tradeoffs will emerge in the long run.
-We really need people giving feedback on successes and failures with the different techniques and pointing us to open datasets on which we can do more empirical work. dirty-cat received funding from `project DirtyData
+dirty_cat is a young project born from research.
+We really need people giving feedback on successes and failures with the different techniques on real world data, and pointing us to open datasets on which we can do more empirical work. dirty-cat received funding from `project DirtyData
 <https://project.inria.fr/dirtydata/>`_ (ANR-17-CE23-0018).